instructor-ai/instructor/docs/blog/posts/introducing-structured-outputs-with-cerebras-inference.md

   - sarahchieng
 ---

-# Introducing Cerebras Support
+# Introducing structured outputs with Cerebras Inference

 ## What's Cerebras?

 Cerebras offers the fastest inference on the market, 20x faster than on GPUs.
-Cerebras inference runs on the Wafer Scale Engine 3 (WSE3), Cerebras’s custom hardware designed for AI, to unlock the next generation of AI applications.
-Cerebras Inference currently supports Llama3.1 8B and Llama3.1 70B.

-Sign up for a Cerebras Inference API key here: [cloud.cerebras.ai](http://cloud.cerebras.ai).
+Sign up for a Cerebras Inference API key here at [cloud.cerebras.ai](http://cloud.cerebras.ai).

 ### Basic Usage